mahmad321git/ahmad-idrees/Task1_Exploratory_Testing.md

 # Monefy Testing Deliverables

 This document outlines the exploratory testing session that I did for the Monefy application.
-It details the testing charters, findings, prioritization, risks
+It details the testing charters, findings, prioritization, risk & mitigation strategies

 ---